 What It Tastes Like

-Cascara (kas-KAHR-rah) tea is a light drink with a gentle fruit-like flavor made from the outer fruit of the coffee plant rather than the roasted coffee bean itself.
-The flavor is naturally sweet with a clean, refreshing finish.
+Cascara (kas-KAHR-rah) tea is made from the dried outer fruit of the coffee plant rather than the roasted coffee bean.
+It has a light body with a naturally sweet, fruit-like flavor.

 Despite coming from the coffee plant, cascara does not taste like coffee.
-And although the fruit is often called a coffee cherry (the fruit surrounding the coffee bean), it doesn’t taste like sweet cherries.
-Instead, it tastes more like a mild herbal tea with soft dried-fruit notes.
-Many people notice flavors similar to dried fruit such as raisins or dates, with a gentle tang similar to some fruit teas.
+And although the fruit is often called a coffee cherry (the fruit surrounding the coffee bean), it does not taste like sweet cherries.
+Instead, it resembles a mild herbal tea with notes similar to dried fruit such as raisins or dates, along with a slight tang found in some fruit teas.

-The color of cascara can vary depending on how it’s brewed.
-Some cups appear warm amber, while others lean toward a clear ruby red.
-Longer steeping usually produces a deeper red color, while shorter brewing keeps the drink lighter and golden.
+The color of cascara varies depending on how it is brewed.
+Some cups appear amber, while others take on a deeper red tone.
+Longer steeping produces a darker color, while shorter steeping keeps the drink lighter.

 💡 Behind the Cup

 Coffee grows inside a small fruit known as a coffee cherry.
-During coffee processing, the fruit is usually removed so the inner seed can be roasted into coffee.
+During processing, the fruit is typically removed so the inner seed can be roasted into coffee.

 Cascara, meaning “husk” or “peel” in Spanish, refers to the dried skins of that fruit.
-Brewing these dried skins creates a tea-like drink that has been enjoyed for generations in coffee-growing regions such as Yemen and Ethiopia.
+Brewing these dried skins creates a tea-like drink that has been consumed in coffee-growing regions such as Yemen and Ethiopia.

-Some specialty cafés also use cascara as the base for sparkling drinks or cascara sodas, highlighting its naturally bright, fruit-like character.
+Some cafés also use cascara as the base for sparkling drinks or cascara sodas.

 How to Order